 Process automation removes that often-unpredictable human variable to make your IT operations more efficient and reliable.
 Whether that means automating reports, upgrading applications, scanning your workstations and servers for updates, or performing mundane regular maintenance, you save time and eliminate the risk by implementing automation in your IT infrastructure, or implement automated systems management tools.

-Here's how IT process automation reduces the likelihood of human error:
+Here's how IT process automation can reduce human error:

-It automates monitoring.
 Setting up a new server can be a daunting and time-consuming task, so it’s easy for an IT administrator to forget to configure monitoring after the setup is completed.
 Automated monitoring scripts ensure that servers added to the environment have monitoring configured on them as soon as they are discovered.
-This prevents them from realizing they forgot to configure monitoring after the server loses connectivity.
+This can reduce human error and prevent them from forgetting to configure monitoring after the server loses connectivity.

-By implementing an automation solution, you not only reduce the risk of human error, you also save time and money.
-Leveraging an IT automation system for the little tasks that demand so much time allows system administrators to focus on more intricate tasks that require that human element.
+By implementing an automation solution, you not only reduce human error, you also save time and money.
+Leveraging an IT automation system for the little tasks that demand so much time allows system administrators to focus on more intricate tasks and reduces the human error in IT.

 Don’t wait until your company has its own Hubble mirror incident to consider implementing preventative measures.
-When you’re ready to start reducing human error in your IT operations, give us a call at 888.414.8111.
+Begin the process of reducing human error in the workplace.
+When you’re ready to start reducing human error in your IT operations, give us a call at 888.519.8111.